-Barnabas Aid’s International Director Dr Patrick Sookhdeo expressed his gratitude to supporters at the UK Barnabas Supporters’ Day in Swindon on 11 June.
+Barnabas Aid’s International Director Dr. Patrick Sookhdeo expressed his gratitude to supporters around the world at the U.K. Barnabas Supporters’ Day in Swindon on June 11.

-The event also included the formal opening and dedication of our food.gives warehouse in Swindon, with prayers and readings from Barnabas Aid’s patron Lord Carey of Clifton, and the chair of the UK board of trustees, the Marquess of Reading.
+The event also included the formal opening and dedication of our food.gives warehouse in Swindon, U.K., with prayers and readings from Barnabas Aid’s patron Lord Carey of Clifton, and the chair of the U.K. board of trustees, the Marquess of Reading.

-The warehouse first went into operation in September 2021, since which time more than 350 tonnes of food and other practical aid have been sent to needy Christians in different parts of the world from Barnabas supporters in the UK, Australia, New Zealand and the US.
+The warehouse first went into operation in September 2021, since which time more than 350 metric tons of food and other practical aid have been sent to needy Christians in different parts of the world from Barnabas supporters in the U.K., the United States, Australia, and New Zealand.